 Liver Care Close to Home

-All hepatology services are available at NC Memorial Hospital in Chapel Hill and nearby at the UNC Liver Center at Carolina Pointe I. Depending on your condition, you may be able to receive some of your liver care at outreach and satellite clinics throughout the state in Raleigh, Wilmington and Greenville.
+Hepatology services are available at NC Memorial Hospital in Chapel Hill and nearby at the UNC Liver Center at Carolina Pointe I. Depending on your condition, you may be able to receive some of your liver care at outreach and satellite clinics throughout the state in Raleigh, Wilmington and Greenville.